 After gaining another 1000 feet over the course of the next 2.5 miles, the trail tops out at nearly 5250 feet, before making a short descent down to the lake.

 Snyder Lake lies in a basin surrounded by 8565-foot Mt.
 Brown towards the north, and Edwards Mountain towards the south.
 7886-foot Little Matterhorn, towards the northeast, is the mountain that lies directly ahead of you as you arrive at the foot of the lake.
 If you look closely you'll notice a couple of waterfalls cascading down the cliff walls surrounding the lake.

-The lake and the creek are both named after George Snyder, who built a framed hotel in 1895 on the present day site of the Lake McDonald Lodge.
-During that same year Snyder built a road from the new railroad depot at Belton (now West Glacier) to the small village of Apgar.
+Both the lake and creek are named after George Snyder, the man who built a framed hotel in 1895 on the present day site of the Lake McDonald Lodge.
+During that same year Snyder would build a road from the new railroad depot at Belton (now called West Glacier) to the small village of Apgar.
 The road would allow Snyder to transport the 40-foot steamboat that he had just purchased to Lake McDonald.
 The road would also allow visitors arriving by railroad to travel to Apgar, board his steamboat, and then sail the eight miles up the lake to stay at his hotel, known as the "Glacier Hotel".

 The official trail ends at the Lower Snyder Lake.
-However, the adventurous can continue their hike by bushwhacking up a relatively steep slope alongside Snyder Creek, past a waterfall, and on to visit Upper Snyder Lake.
+However, the adventurous can continue their hike by bushwhacking up a relatively steep slope alongside Snyder Creek to visit an unnamed waterfall and Upper Snyder Lake.